|

 spooky club-footed executioner Mord was superbly portrayed by Boris Karloff.
 The

-only wholly fictitious character in the film, Mord was Richard's devoted slave, and would do anything Richard asked him, including murder.
+only wholly fictitious character in the film, Mord was Richard's devoted servant, and would do anything Richard asked him, including murder.

 The film was based on the history of the House of York and the Wars of the Roses,